JuliaGNI/GeometricMachineLearning.jl/docs/src/layers/sympnet_gradient.md

 # SympNet Layers

 The *SympNet paper* [jin2020sympnets](@cite) discusses three different kinds of sympnet layers: *activation layers*, *linear layers* and *gradient layers*.
 We discuss them below.
-Because activation layers are just a simplified form of gradient layers those two will be discussed together.
+Because activation layers are just a simplified form of gradient layers those are introduced together.
 A neural network that consists of many of these layers we call a [SympNet](@ref "SympNet Architecture").

 ## SympNet Gradient Layer